frconor-ebook/meditations/_posts/2025-06-25-the-precious-blood-of-christ.md

 He was trying to correspond to his Christian vocation in the ordinary circumstances of his life, so he refused this bribe.

-The supplier from the other country got a bit annoyed because he\'d never been refused before, and this was a huge amount of money.
+The supplier from the other country got a bit annoyed because he'd never been refused before, and this was a huge amount of money.
 He was a bit surprised.

 He said to the man: "You know, every person has their price.
 I will find your price."

-But when that man was driving home that night, he was thinking to himself: "I wonder if it\'s true that every person has their price.
-And if every person has their price, I wonder what my price is, because I\'ve just turned down this huge amount of money."
+But when that man was driving home that night, he was thinking to himself: "I wonder if it's true that every person has their price.
+And if every person has their price, I wonder what my price is, because I've just turned down this huge amount of money."

 He had a custom every day of reading the New Testament for a few moments, and he would do it when he got home in the evening.
 He opened his New Testament.
 The book fell open at the First Letter of St. Peter, Chapter 1, Verse 18.

-It said: "You know that you are redeemed from your vain manner of life, not with perishable things, with silver or gold, but with the precious blood of Christ as the lamb without blemish and spot (1 Pet.
+It said: "You know that you are redeemed from your vain manner of life, not with perishable things, with silver or gold, but with the precious blood of Christ as the lamb without blemish and spot" (1 Pet.
 1:18-19).

 He thought to himself, "Ah, this is my price.
 I have been bought at a great price.
 I have been bought with the Precious Blood of Christ.
 And what a fool I would be to sell my soul for anything less."